living-room with engineered wood flooring fitted over very thin underfloor heating

 ✅ The floor sensor and thermostat are installed and tested.

-An electrician needs to check the floor sensors and thermostats have been set up accurately and the system should be tested before you fit a laminate, engineered wood floor etc. Otherwise, if something is not correct you will have to lift your floor.
+An electrician needs to check the floor sensors and thermostats have been set up accurately and the system should be tested before you fit a laminate, engineered wood floor carpet etc. Otherwise, if something is not correct you will have to lift your floor and start again.
+A full fitting and installation service is available.

 2. Add a Protective Layer (If Required)

-- For tiles, use Tile effect flooring, special heating mats or self-leveling screed instead of direct carbon film installation.
+• For tiles, use Tile effect flooring, special heating mats or self-leveling screed instead of direct carbon film underfloor heating.

 3. Install the Flooring